neilsenzulueta/Professional-README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  node.js and updated inquirer
+  install node js and updated inquirer

   ## Usage
-  pls see screenshots
+  pls follow instructions in readme

   ## Credits
   N/A

   ## License
-  This repository is licensed under N/A
+  This repository is licensed under: MIT

   ## Test
-  N/A
+  using node.js

   ## Questions
   If you have any questions about this repository, please contact me at neilzulueta@gmail.com.
 GitHub: https://github.com/neilsenzulueta